Petite Arvine

+The grape has been grown in the Valais region in Switzerland since 1602.
+Derived from Latin the name indicates the vine may have originated from the Savoyard Arve valley.

-Petite Arvine has a reputation as a high-class grape variety, and is seen as the best white wine grape of the Valais.
+Petite Arvine has a reputation as a high-class grape variety, the best of the Valais white wine grapes.
 Its wines are rich in extract and are found as dry, medium-dry and sweet wines.

 This textured wine contains a generous amount of extract from its thick-skinned berries.

-The ambassador of wines from the Valais.

-Here is what you can expect from Petite Arvine.